 TYPE OF TRANSACTION COLLEGE DELEGATED AUTHORITY DFE APPROVAL REQUIRED Additional usage of existing overdraft, revolving credit facilities (RCFs) or drawdowns of existing term loans.
 No delegated authority.
 Consent must be sought from DfE.
-Amendments to existing private sector borrowing representations to lenders b) changes to financial and non-financial covenants Consent must be sought from DfE for amendments which may be within scope of MPM.
+Amendments to existing private sector borrowing Colleges can agree amendments which are not within the scope of Managing Public Money (MPM).
+Examples include but are not limited to: a) providing periodic standard written representations to lenders b) changes to financial and non-financial covenants c) changes to standard clauses following underlying legislation changes.
+Consent must be sought from DfE for amendments which may be within scope of MPM.
 Examples include but are not limited to: a) changes relating to the term of a loan b) repayment profile change c) interest rate change outside of the existing agreement terms, including any move between a variable and a fixed interest rate d) providing additional security.
 New private sector borrowing No delegated authority.
 Any new private sector finance arrangements require prior written consent from DfE.
 Write-offs a) Any individual write-off that is £45,000 or less, or 1% or less of annual income (whichever is smaller). b) Cumulative write-offs providing within the academic year totalling £250,000 or less, or 5% or less of annual income (whichever is smaller).
 Income will be the forecast total income for the current year. a) Any individual write-off that exceeds £45,000 or 1% of annual income (whichever is smaller). b) Cumulative write-offs within the academic year which exceed £250,000 or 5% of annual income (whichever is smaller).
 Consent must be sought from DfE.